AI Glossary for Journalists

 Algorithm

-A set of rules or instructions that a computer follows to solve a problem or complete a task.
-In journalism, algorithms power everything from content recommendation to automated story generation.
+A set of step-by-step instructions or rules that a computer follows to solve a problem or complete a task.
+In AI, algorithms are the mathematical procedures that allow machines to learn from data and make predictions or decisions.

 B